cciw-uk/data-protection/Decisions and actions document.rst

     described `here
     <https://lukeplant.me.uk/blog/posts/a-simple-passwordless-email-only-login-system/>`_.

-  Most of these have been in place a long time, but some additions have been made recently:
+  Most of these have been in place a long time on the CCiW website, but some additions have been made recently:

   * Apply NIST-800-63B  § 5.1.1.2

     * Require 8 character min and add "compromised passwords" checker `pwned-passwords-django
       <https://github.com/ubernostrum/pwned-passwords-django>`_ -
-      ``STATUS:DONE`` in `change 583a6d00
+      DONE in `change 583a6d00
       <https://gitlab.com/cciw/cciw.co.uk/-/commit/583a6d00504a05cded071e7e04ea7c79b3bfd40a>`_

-    * For existing passwords, which wouldn't normally be affected by the validation rules on the 'set password' page, we've added validation of passwords on next login, forcing a password change if it doesn't meet the new standards. ``STATUS:DONE`` in `change dd4b6c79
+    * For existing passwords, which wouldn't normally be affected by the validation rules on the 'set password' page, I've added validation of passwords on next login, forcing a password change if it doesn't meet the new standards.
+DONE in `change dd4b6c79
       <https://gitlab.com/cciw/cciw.co.uk/-/commit/dd4b6c79b193e5b16ebf435bf6b9dc4d00c5608f>`_

       (We cannot check existing passwords meet criteria, because we don't know what they are - as per best practices, we don't store passwords but only password "hashes".
 So we can only check on next login).

+  * When setting a password, encourage the use of password managers - DONE

 Data Protection Impact Assessment (DPIA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~